 Many people have heard the terms “Protestant” and “Pentecostal.”
-They know they are associated with Christianity but are not sure the difference between.
+They know they are associated with Christianity but are not sure of the difference between them.
 Are they denominations?
 Churches?
 Theologies?
 Or are they something else altogether?

 Protestantism is one of the three historic branches of the Christian faith, along with Roman Catholicism and Eastern Orthodoxy.
 Pentecostalism is a 20th-century movement within the Protestant tradition that believes speaking in tongues is the initial evidence of post-conversion baptism in the Holy Spirit.

 What is the origin of Protestantism and Pentecostalism?
 What is the largest denomination in each tradition?
 Do Protestants and Pentecostals believe the same things about God, Christ, the Holy Spirit, and the end times?
 Keep reading to learn more.

 The men and women who started the Pentecostal movement in America in the early 20th-century belonged to Protestant churches and believed in Protestant doctrines.
 (Also see Protestant vs Eastern Orthodox: What’s the Difference?)